kcharb7/kickstarter-analysis/README.md

 ### Outcomes based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://github.com/kcharb7/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

-Looking at the line chart for the theater outcomes based on launch date it is apparent that month of May launched the most successful theater campaigns, followed by June.
+Looking at the line chart for the theater outcomes based on launch date it is apparent that the month of May launched the most successful theater campaigns, followed by June.
 Less campaigns were successful from September to January, with December having the least amount of successful campaigns.
 January, March, September, November, and December all had about the same number of failed campaigns.

 ### Outcomes based on Goals
 ![Outcomes_vs_Goals](https://github.com/kcharb7/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)